logo that replaces a letter with a picture

 Put the symbol in the middle of the word, not at the beginning or end.

 A picture will separate visually from the rest of the lettering, so it can make the first or last letter disappear.
 And then you’ve got a Chris Church or a Ron Fest on your hands.
 Put the symbol somewhere in the middle of the word, so it doesn’t trip up comprehension.
 If you do want a special first letter, try adding something to the letter instead of replacing it altogether.
-See the Chick-fil-A logo—preserving the entire C keeps it readable.
+See the Chick-fil-A logo, where preserving the entire C keeps it readable.

 logos that replace a letter with a picture